joshbruce/fourth-earth-raw/public/extensions/content.md

 1. Determining encumbrance should favor simplicity over realism; maybe each character is given a carrying value and each item (or collection of items) causes that carrying value to be reduced, when it hits 0, they can't pick anything new up.
 2. The power to weight ration of the being should be considered; an ant can carry a leaf many times heavier than it, but that's pretty much all they'll be doing until they put the leaf down.
 3. Players (and their characters) should be afforded the opportunity to decide what to take and to leave or to "hire movers" or devise some other means by which to transport and store items (buried treasure does exist).
-4. Challenge levels can be derived from multiple qualities, the same is true for carrying values.
+4. Difficulty can be derived from multiple qualities, the same is true for carrying values.
-5. The encumrance value should affect the character's ability to interact with the outside world; could be changes to challenge level ("I'm carrying 3 people, he only has himself"), or maybe in a turn-based action scenario it takes more rounds for a character to perform certain actions, or some combination.
+5. The encumrance value should affect the character's ability to interact with the outside world; could be changes to difficulty ("I'm carrying 3 people, he only has himself"), or maybe in a turn-based action scenario it takes more rounds for a character to perform certain actions, or some combination.

 ## Sufficiently advanced technology and magic